Mdsadmansakib/Report-Cover-Page-Generator/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you’d like to change.

 ## 🧠 Inspired by
-Manual report formatting struggles in college labs 😄
+Manual report formatting struggles in uni labs 😄